 - Primary stakeholders: Customers and users majorly fall into this category.
 They are the direct beneficiaries of the project.
 They are the primary stakeholders as they are affected directly by the project.

 - Secondary stakeholders: These stakeholders are the ones who are indirectly affected but whose perspectives and motivation still count to a large extent when it comes to taking up the project.
 These are usually the teams providing support to the project, supervising and monitoring at the same time.

 - Key Stakeholders: Top notch executives of the company fall into this group.
 Their inputs have a strong influence and they have vested their interests into it.

 Stakeholders can be further put in subcategories through a more simplified representation.

 - High-power and high interest: It is extremely important to engage with this category of stakeholders as they show much interest in your work and has a powerful position to help you succeed.

 - High-power and low interest: These stakeholders do not have much involvement in the work but do hold a powerful position.
 They are to be kept satisfied by telling them how your work can positively impact the project.
 Establishing relationships based on trust and mutual care will win over their ideas, insights, and interests.

 - Low power and high interest: These are the stakeholders who have a lot of passion for the project but could barely do much for the project.
 One needs to keep them in the pipeline and engage them with any major development in the project.
 Also, these stakeholders are always keen to help the project teams out, so it isn’t a bad idea to shake hands with them.

 - Low power and low interest: They are the potential detractors who have very little interest in knowing what is going on in the project.
 Also, they are not at all affected by the work and take up minimal of your time and attention.

 This has been a guide to Project stakeholders.
-Here we have discussed the categories and the sub-categories of the project stakeholders.
+Here we have discussed the basic concept, key role, categories and sub-categories of the project stakeholders.
 You may also look at the following article to learn more –